SpikedSynapse/chillBot/commands.md

-#all credit for this goes to https://github.com/basicBot I am using their code to learn.
+#all credit for this goes to https://github.com/basicBot I am using their code to learn github and brush up on js... also to create a bot for my room ;)

 # Commands List